ALE00111/CS-170-Project-2/README.md

 # CS-170-Project-2
-Ppart 1 of CS 170 Project 2 where we implement two greedy feature searches of forward selection and backward elimination.
+Part 1 of CS 170 Project 2 where we implement two greedy feature searches of forward selection and backward elimination.
 Both will use an evaluation function of a random number for now.

 Part 2 is first creating the classifier class and the validator class